vishwajeet14all/TECHLANE_AI/README.md

 Download this file in your pc

-then open live server then it will work fine
+open in live server then it will work fine